Success Stories: Examples to inspire your funding!

 Principal, Lee Hamilton Elementary, Ferguson, MO

-Within one month of her arrival, Emily’s school had been named a Focus school in Missouri.
-Focus schools are identified as a result of low achievement for three years prior, based on state assessments and attendance for students within subgroups.
-“I came here with The Leader in Me as my core belief system, and knew these kids needed this,” says Principal Emily Turner.
-She set expectations for implementing The Leader in Me early on—during her job interview.
+Within one month of her arrival as principal, Emily Turner’s school was named a “Focus school” in Missouri.
+“Focus schools” are identified as a result of low achievement for three years prior, based on state assessments and attendance for students within subgroups.
+“I came here with The Leader in Me as my core belief system, and I knew these kids needed it,” Emily said.
+In fact, she set expectations for implementing The Leader in Me early on: during her job interview.

 DeFranco Elementary, Bangor, PABraden Hendershot

 Principal, DeFranco Elementary, Bangor, PA

 Principal Braden Hendershot of DeFranco Elementary knew he wanted to bring The Leader in Me to his school but didn’t know where to find the funds.
 Working with the local chapter of the United Way, Braden met a local businessman who offered to pay for staff training in the 7 Habits.
 With this start, Braden assembled a funding team and worked to create a plan to fund The Leader in Me going forward.